zstata/cs1666_organization/teams/SpeedRun.md

 ## Advanced Topics

 * Physics System
-	* Players characters will have forces applied on them that reflect how obstacles and other players bump into them + gravity
+	* Players characters will have forces applied on them that reflect how obstacles (springtraps and bouncing balls) and other players bump into them + gravity.
 	* Varying pieces of terrain will apply different levels of friction on players and other kinematic objects (bouncing balls/rocks and potentially other obstacles)
 	* The motion of moving obstacles (bouncing balls/rocks) will be governed by physical rules of collisions and gravity ...
 * Procedural Level Generation
-	* Implement basic cave generation, with multiple rooms/layers.
+	* Implement basic cave generation, with multiple rooms(4+)/layers(2+).
 The cave would look like an anthill with a single tunnel; players will have to go left, right, down, and sometimes even back up through a tunnel filled with various obstacles.
 Overall, the goal is for each player to get to the bottom of the "anthill" before the other players.
 Each run should take at least a minute or two to complete.
 	* Coordinate with physics team to make sure the generated course is completable, challenging, and sufficiently unique from previous runs.
 For example, generated levels should not all have the same room layout (some will go down, far right, then down; some will go left, down, left, up,right then down).
 	* Add different biomes/obstacles to terrain.
 Individual rooms will be themed to have certain types of obstacles---icy floors, rolling rocks, springtraps.
 Obstacles won't be mixed haphazardly.
 	...